 2018 marks the 10-year anniversary of Sundae Sermon, how did you get this function started?

 I moved to Harlem in ’94 and I was DJing on the radio all over Downtown, but quickly realized there wasn’t anything going on Uptown.
 I would always see people on the train from Harlem leaving all of the Downtown parties.
 One Sunday afternoon, I was walking and bumped into a stage of African dancers playing music and saw their pure happiness – that’s when I told myself I would do something here.
 A friend of mine led me to an upper level area, introduced me to the owners and they gave me three dates.
 It started with 30 people there and it grew over time.

 This year is dedicated to women – how would you describe the importance of seeing men in the industry uplift women?
 How do these free events with good music and good people impact the community?

 Our first year was centered on voter’s registration and each date I began dedicating the event to a new cause – small business day, all female DJs, wellness day, etc. My parents would come to every party I put on, no matter what – the strength and beauty of my mom always stayed with me.
 I knew I wanted to do a tribute to my mom.

 I truly had a divine afternoon in Harlem and invite our readers to Experience Harlem and fall in love with this incredible neighborhood!
-Thank you Angie for introducing us to a few Harlem staples and DJ Norman for a rockin’ ending.
-We appreciate the warmth, support and excellence on display in Harlem!
+Thank you Angie for introducing us to a few Harlem staples and DJ Norman for a rockin’ end.
+We appreciate the warmth, support, and excellence on display in Harlem!